 He has directed text, dance, physical theatre, opera, youth theatre, schools work, radio, live art, interdisciplinary performance and site-specific work, as well as writing for stage and the radio and performing in everything from experimental opera to physical theatre, solo improvisation to commercial pantomime.

 He has run a large number of performance-training residencies – often in remote locations and sometimes ending in public performances.
 Venues have included the beach of a Greek Island, a remote Himalayan valley, a retreat centre in rural Southern India, a forest near Kolkata, a rural cultural centre in Southern France and an Arts Centre in New England (USA).
-In 2016 he will run a residency for the first time in Sri Lanka.

 In 2015 he founded The DUENDE School of Ensemble Physical Theatre – a peripatetic training initiative for physical performers based in Self-With-Others.